9/11 defendants including Khalid Shaikh Mohammad reach plea deal

 According to the New York Times, the deal includes guilty pleas on conspiracy charges in exchange for a life sentence rather than the death penalty.

-The detainees were first held at secret CIA prisons, where they were subject to "enhanced interrogation techniques" before they were moved to Guantanamo Bay, Cuba, in 2006.
+The detainees were first held at secret CIA prisons, where they were subject to "enhanced interrogation techniques," or torture, before they were moved to Guantanamo Bay, Cuba, in 2006.
 The detainees were formally charged in 2008.

 A National Security Council spokesperson said the White House learned of the plea deals, which were negotiated by military prosecutors, on Wednesday.